 Additional information can be found in the Financial Aid section on FIDM.edu.
 For more information about scholarship opportunities, visit the FIDM Scholarship Foundation website: fidmscholarshipfoundation.org.
-Also, if students have been accepted for admission to FIDM, additional FAQs can be found on the FIDM Portal myfidm.fidm.edu.
+Additional information may be found on the FIDM Student Portal.

 Government Aid Programs